czhangy/UCLA-CS-Electives/Tech-Breadth/MGMT-170/notes.md

   - **Loan Terms**: are generally the same terms with fixed rate loans, other than the interest rate changes, and include assumable or "due on sale", recourse or non-recourse, prepayment or lockout, assignment, default, and acceleration
   - **Negative Amortization**: if the loan payment required is less than the amount of accrued interest then due on the loan because of a payment cap, there will be negative amortization
     - Interest rate caps do not cause negative amortization
-  - **Interest Rate Risk**: because ARM interest rates adjust periodically, interest rate risk is higher for the norrower and lower for the lender
+  - **Interest Rate Risk**: because ARM interest rates adjust periodically, interest rate risk is higher for the borrower and lower for the lender
     - The shorter the time interval between reset dates, the higher the risk for the borrower and lower for the lender
     - Lender's much happier with adjustable rate loans
   - **Default Risk**: because the interest rate adjusts periodically, the potential for future rate increases elevates the risk of a default by the borrower leading to foreclosure